 Matthews Funeral Home has Edmond’s only cremation facility.
-We made the decision to add this service as our clients have been requesting this service more and more.
+We made the decision years ago to add this service because of requests from you, our client.
 We can now take care of your loved one throughout the entire funeral process.

 Many people are choosing cremation as their choice for the final disposition for themselves or their loved one.
 There are some facts you need to know so you can make an informed decision about cremation.

 A person does not have to be embalmed if cremation is your choice unless you select a service that would require it and those are explained below.
 The funeral home that you select legally must have refrigeration facilities on site to be able to care for your loved one at their funeral home.
 Not all funeral homes have such facilities and therefore would take your loved one to another facility into someone else’s care, not theirs.